matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 ## Czech
 - Prdel: Ass
-- Prdele <Subject>: That/Those fucking <subject> ("Ty prdele cesky" - "Those fucking czechs")
+- Prdele <Subject>: That/Those fucking <subject> (*"Ty prdele cesky"* - *"Those fucking czechs"*)
 - Kurwa: Bitch
-- Tivole: Fuck you / Good Morning / Good Nigth / Hello / Yes / No / Maybe / Punctuation sign
+- Tivole: Fuck you (*also: Good Morning / Good Nigth / Hello / Yes / No / Maybe / Punctuation sign*)
-- Kurwa do pici: (litteral: That bitch is a prostitute) Turbo Fuck Off.
-Generally used to show that you are member of the finest society and the alpha male of the pack
+- Kurwa do pici: (litteral: *That bitch is a prostitute*) Turbo Fuck Off
+    - Generally used to show that you are member of the finest society and the alpha male of the pack
 - Buzne: Faggot
 - Tepla: Lesbian
 - Čůrak: Dick / Dickhead / Son of a bitch

 ## Dutch
-- Kanker: (You are a) Cancer
+- Kanker: (*You are a*) Cancer

 ## French
 - Merde: Shit